g4m3r0/GSL-Software-Docs/guide.md

 --- | ---
 |Maximum Test-Threads| Set the maximum amount of threads used to test proxies.
 |Maximum Scrape-Threads| Set the maximum amount of threads used to scrape proxies from the proxy source.
-|Timeout in seconds| Set the timeount in seconds.
+|Timeout in seconds| Set the timeout in seconds.

 **General Settings**
 |Function | Description
 --- | ---
 |Start with Windows| Start Proxy Buddy with Windows.
 |Enable GridLines| Enable gridlines on all lists.
-|Enable Full-Row-Select| Enable full row select on all lists.
+|Enable Full-Row-Select| Enable full-row-select on all lists.
 |Visual Theme| Select a theme to change the visual presence.
-|Enable Debug Mode| Enables the debug mode which prints additional information to the logfile.
+|Enable Debug Mode| Enables the debug mode that writes additional information to the logfile.
-|Reduce CPU usage| Reduce the CPU usage by disabling visual features.
+|Reduce CPU usage| Reduce CPU usage by disabling visual features.

 **Save Settings**
 |Function | Description